CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 Number of dices and their sides that are rolled on monster melee attack.
 This defines the amount of bash damage.

+## "grab_strength"
+(integer, optional)

+Intensity of the grab effect applied by this monster.
+Defaults to 1, is only usefull for monster with a GRAB special attack and the GRABS flag.
+A monster with grab_strength = n applies a grab as if it was n zombies.
+A player with max(Str,Dex)<=n has no chance of breaking that grab.

 ## "melee_cut"
 (integer, optional)